 In this Article

-The Importance of Business School Accreditation
+The Importance of Business School (and MBA) Accreditation

 Business school accreditation assures students that the school or its MBA program adheres to high quality standards based on the latest research and professional practice.
 An accredited institution must continue to demonstrate at regular review cycles that it is developing and growing, not just maintaining existing standards.